 TL;DR: Why Leonardo DiCaprio is an Enneagram type 7

-- Versatility in Roles: When you think of DiCaprio, his diverse range of roles comes to mind.
-From romantic leads to complex anti-heroes, his choice of characters aligns with a Type 7's need for variety and fear of confinement.
-This versatility suggests a restless curiosity and a desire for new experiences, hallmark traits of a Type 7.
+• Versatility in Roles: When you think of DiCaprio, his diverse range of roles comes to mind.
+From romantic leads to complex anti-heroes, his choice of characters aligns with Type 7's need for variety and fear of confinement.
+This versatility suggests a restless curiosity and a desire for new experiences, hallmark traits of Type 7.

-- The Inner World: DiCaprio's inner world is likely a whirlwind of thoughts, emotions, and plans for future adventures.
-While he may appear as just a Hollywood star to the public, his deep involvement in environmental causes and intellectual pursuits suggests a daily life filled with diverse interests.
-This aligns with a Type 7's insatiable curiosity and zest for life.
+• The Inner World: DiCaprio's inner world is likely a whirlwind of thoughts, emotions, and plans for future adventures.
+While he may appear as a Hollywood star to the public, his deep involvement in environmental causes and intellectual pursuits suggests a daily life filled with diverse interests.
+This aligns with Type 7's insatiable curiosity and zest for life.

-- Handling Controversies: DiCaprio has faced controversies, particularly around the environmental impact of his projects.
-This could be emblematic of a Type 7's core fear of being trapped in painful situations, leading to choices that later require rectification.
-His constructive approach to resolving these issues shows maturity and deserves empathy, as it reflects the Type 7's journey towards confronting challenges head-on.
+• Handling Controversies: DiCaprio has faced controversies, particularly around the environmental impact of his projects.
+This could symbolize a Type 7's core fear of being trapped in painful situations, leading to choices that later require rectification.
+His constructive approach to resolving these issues shows maturity and deserves empathy, as it reflects Type 7's journey toward confronting challenges head-on.

 What is Leonardo DiCaprio’s Personality Type?

-In short, we think Leo is an Enneagram type 7 also know as “The Enthusiast.”
+In short, we think Leo is an Enneagram type 7, also known as “The Enthusiast.”
 Type 7s are characterized by their insatiable curiosity, zest for life, and fear of emotional pain.
 They are the adventurers, the seekers, and the eternal optimists.
 But it’s not all sunshine; their avoidance of pain can lead them to escapism and superficiality.

 Why Leonardo DiCaprio Could Be a Type 7